QubesOS/qubes-core-admin-client/doc/manpages/qvm-backup-restore.rst

     this limit and restore such (broken, or potentially malicious) backup anyway.

+.. option:: --compression-filter, -Z

+    Force specific compression filter, instead of the one named in the backup header.
+The compression filter is a command that accepts ``-d`` option to decompress data on stdin and output it to stdout.
+This can be used to override built-in protection against uncommon compression.

 .. option:: --dest-vm=APPVM, -d APPVM

     Restore from a backup located in a specific AppVM